kclinx/android_device_alcatel_pop35/README.md

 ```
 This compiles the resulting: `out/target/product/ul40/{boot.img,system.img}`

 # Does not boot out-of-the-box yet.
+This is a hacky wip, don't expect anything to be functional.
 Boots to lineageos 14 with precompiled kernel extracted from stock rom.
-Instructions:
+Instructions to use stock kernel:
 ```
 # extract both lineage14 bootimg and stock bootimg
 mkdir lineage-boot